Kino Mapping the Gulf of California

 Autumn 1960 Vol. 2, No. 3, pp. 213-243

-For entire article, click on Navigation Methods
+For entire article, click on Kino's Navigation Methods document (text)

 Note: This article was written one year before Kino's 1710 map was discovered in an archive in the National Library of Paris in 1962 by Ernest J. Burris, S.J.